QuesheG/EACHare/README.md

 - Chunk-based file transfer

-## Instal
+## Install

-Make sure to have a C compiler and a Make tool, clone the repository and run
+Make sure to have a C compiler and a Make tool, clone the repository and run:

 ```console
 make
 ```

-## Using
+## Usage

-In the terminal, set up your address, choose a port and a text file with known peers (one <ip>:<port> pair per line) and a directory to share
+In the terminal, set up your address, choose a port and a text file with known peers (one ip:port pair per line) and a directory to share

 ```console
 ./eachare <ip>:<port> <neighbours.txt> <shared_directory>